 name (Required, string): This is the name of the node.
 It should always be unique in your ESPHome network.
 May only contain lowercase characters, digits and hyphens.
 See Changing ESPHome Node Name.

-platform (Required, string): The platform your board is on, either
+platform (Required, string): The platform your board is using, either

-board (Required, string): The board ESPHome should specify for PlatformIO.
-For the ESP32, choose the appropriate one from this list and use this list for ESP8266-based boards.
-This only affects pin aliases and some internal settings, if unsure choose the generic board option!
+board (Required, string): The PlatformIO board ID that should be used.
+Choose the appropriate board from this list for the ESP8266, and this list for the ESP32 (the icon next to the name can be used to copy the board ID).
+This only affects pin aliases and some internal settings, if unsure choose a generic board from Espressif.

 arduino_version (Optional): The version of the Arduino framework to link the project against.
 See arduino_version.